You are here:Home1/Fish2/The Best Fly Rods For Salmon

 Our ratings measure directly how much you are getting for your money, factoring out all other variables (such as which retailer sells it, what the shipping experience is, etc.) so you can make a smart choice about exactly what gear best meets both your needs and your budget.
 Once you’ve discerned a smart choice for your needs, then the next decision is how and where to buy it!

-As a fast-action rod, the Redington Predator’s stiff and robust qualities allow you to quickly capture salmon.
+As a fast-action rod, the Redington Predator’s stiff and robust qualities allow you to quickly capture salmon and other big game fish.
 You can even flexibly straighten up its loop to create more energy to win battles with the fish.
-It is no doubt perfect for longer casting.
-What’s more, it is the rod for windy conditions, performing excellently even in longer distances.

 Another notable quality of the Redington Predator is it can endure forceful stripping when you’re fishing on or below the surface.
 So, when you’re stripping large flies, you won’t have to wade as much through the water to manage your casting.